cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 ---
 layout: post
 title: Seven Reasons to Go For a Ph.D.
 In Computer Science
-subtitle: The Good and the Ugly
+subtitle: The good and the ugly
 tags: research
 description: Starting a Ph.D. in Computer Science is a serious decision that literally changes your life.
 There are many motivations to choose this career path.
 Let's take a look at 7 of them.
 keywords: